polarbart/HexcellsAI/README.md

 pysat
 ```

-Make sure adjust the settings as follows:
+Make sure to adjust the settings as follows:
  - Resolution: 1440x900
  - Brightness: 100%
  - Language: English